jabr/0x10c/math/README.md

 To avoid the overhead of bit-packing, I don't use any IEEE standard format.
 Instead, the numbers consist of two signed words.
 The first contains the mantissa/significand and the second the exponent.

 The mantissa represents a fraction between -1 and 1.
-It's "value" is effectively `mantissa/32767`.
+Its "value" is effectively `mantissa/32767`.
 The exponent is also signed (no basis), and represents a range from 2^(-32768) to 2^32766.
 2^32767 (0x7fff) is a special case (infinity and NaN).
 This gives us a precision of ~3x10^(-5), and a ridiculous range of ~10^9863.

 Exponent 0x7fff is a special case: if the mantissa is 0, it means NaN; otherwise, it represents infinity with the sign from the mantissa.

-Basic arithmetic implementation should be simple and small; performance similar to a two word fixed point approach.
+The rough dasm16 implementation of basic arithmetic is simple and short; performance is very similar to a two word fixed point approach.

 ### Todo